Volodymyr Pavlovych Naumenko: Pedagogical activity

 For many years Volodymyr Naumenko was a teacher of gymnasium teaching literature in the 2nd Kyiv Gymnasium (1880), the State Female Gymnasium of St. Olga (1883), Collegiate of Pavel Galagan, Kyiv Funduklei Gymnasium (1889), Vladimir Cadet Corps (1893).
 For his work he received multiple awards such as the Order of St Anna (IV, 1883), Order of St Stanislaus (II, 1886), Order of St Ana (II, 1893), Order of St Vladimir (IV, 1897).
 On 28 February 1898 Naumenko was granted a title of Merited Teacher.

-Volodymyr Naumenko entered history of Ukrainian Pedagogy not only as a brilliant practical teacher, but also as an experienced Methodist-innovator and theoretic.
-Almost annually he was receiving invitation from various regional governments to head teacher summer courses and he never refused.
-Naumenko systematically was conducting methodic classes with pedagogues of Sunday school of the Kyiv Grammar Society serving as its chairman in 1897-1907.
-For many years he was being invited to check knowledge of pupils of Kyiv orphanages.
-These kind of examinations Naumenko was transforming into exemplary classes not only for students, but primarily for teachers and educators.
+Volodymyr Naumenko contributed to Ukrainian Pedagogy as a teacher, a methodologist and a theoretician.
+He received and accepted invitations from various regional governments to head teacher summer courses almost annually.
+Naumenko systematically conducted methodic classes with pedagogues of the Sunday school of the Kyiv Grammar Society, serving as its chairman in 1897-1907.
+For many years, he was invited to check the knowledge of pupils at Kyiv orphanages.
+Through these kinds of examinations, Naumenko established classes for students, teachers and educators.

 In the Vernadsky Institute of manuscripts are preserved the text of lectures from different years that Volodymyr Naumenko read to teachers of people's schools.
 He constantly was expressing his conviction that the most effective school education may exist only when it is conducted in the native language.

 The most normal schooling is possible in those conditions when it is conducted in the native language...
 Native language of children should not be neglected, children have no right disrespect the language of father and mother.

+In 1905 Naumenko established his own private gymnasium in Kyiv.
+Among its alumni was the famous Ukrainian poet Maksym Rylsky.

+Scientific works

+Naumenko was an author of several works on Ukrainian grammar.
+In addition, he engaged in ethnographic studies and published critical works dedicated to historical works of Ukrainian literature, including the Tale of Igor's Campaign, as well as writings by Ivan Kotliarevsky, Taras Shevchenko, Leonid Hlibov and other authors.
+In 1897 Naumenko co-authored a dictionary of Ukrainian language, which was later reworked by Borys Hrinchenko.

+Naumenko served as the deputy of prominent historian Mykhailo Hrushevsky following his election as head of the Ukrainian Scientific Society.
+In 1913 Naumenko gifted his private library to the society.
+During his last years he was a member of the orthographic commission created by the government of the Ukrainian People's Republic, which was tasked with developing basic rules of Ukrainian orthography.